5 Board Game Cafes to Hit Up in Metro Vancouver

 Speaking from his home in Saskatoon, Martel (who won the Man Booker Prize for The Life of Pi) calls Cellist “a morally accurate” book.
 “The danger could have been to talk about the sultry weather or the history of the Ottoman Empire,” says Martel.
 “It could have tried to guide us through a story by dint of emphasizing the exoticism.
 The book I’d sent the previous time was The Educated Imagination.
 And Galloway’s novel is a perfect example of what the imagination can do.
 It can show you a galaxy.
 It flexes the imagination by showing you different kinds of reality.
 And by going through that exercise, you come to realize which realities you want and which you don’t.”

 With Ascension and now Cellist, has Galloway found his niche as a chronicler of the marginalized of Central Europe?
 “I think probably not,” says his New York agent, Henry Dunow.
 “This will be his Sarajevo novel.
 And based on his work to this point, Steven is one of those writers who doesn’t repeat himself.”

 “That’s why I think he’s going to be a very interesting writer,” says McCall Smith.
 “Because he’s got this great imagination, and he’s prepared to let it rip.
 I can see him becoming a very, very good and important writer.
 I really think there’s that particular imaginative quality.
 It’s not contrived; it’s real in his case.”

 Galloway, a grand believer in the glass half empty, is quick to advance the counterview: “The one drawback for me as a writer for publishers is that you don’t know what you’re going to get one book to the next, right?
-You can be pretty sure I don’t intend to do that [a Sarajevo novel] next time—partly because I get bored, and partly just to prove them all wrong.
+You can be pretty sure I don’t intend to do that next time—partly because I get bored, and partly just to prove them all wrong.
 I don’t even know what I’m going to do next.
 Who does?”